Canadian Financial Aid

 - Campus Tour

-AUA is approved by the Canadian Ministry of Education, meaning eligible students may quality for Canadian financial aid, allowing eligible students to receive Canadian federal loans, provincial loans, and participate in grant programs.
+AUA is approved by the Canadian Ministry of Education, meaning eligible students may qualify for Canadian financial aid, allowing eligible students to receive Canadian federal loans, provincial loans, and participate in grant programs.
 The university also offers both a grant and a scholarship that are specifically designed for Canadian students.
 Check out the Canadian Citizens Grant and the Canadian Scholars Award on our scholarships page.

 Canadian Financial Aid and Loans